 Elements of Digital Communications by Prof. N. Sarkar

 Principles of ‘Networking’ and ‘mobile-radio’ have been briefly discussed with a view to amplify the applications of digital communications.
-Signal theory and linear systems form the contents of chapter 2nd.
 As is well known that Fourier series, Fourier Integral, and also Fourier transform form the backbone of any electrical communication technique.
 Therefore, adequate coverage has been given towards the mathematics of Fourier techniques and its applications to linear system analysis.

 Some of the important features described below have been introduced in aid of both the students and instructors :